 Since we didn’t have much information about the layout of the river and what to expect I tried to pack wisely.
 Sealed plastic bags for any food, cell phone, and extra clothing.
 Old shoes I didn’t mind getting wet and drinking water.

 We put into the river close to where we live.
-There was a small set of rapids around the first bend, our first surprise.
+Around the very first bend, was a small set of rapids.
+Something you can’t see from the land and yes our first surprise.
 We got through them okay, although my heart rate definitely went up.

-We enjoyed the view and early on saw some deer along the river and some turtles sunning on the rocks.
+We enjoyed the view and early on saw deer along the river and some turtles sunning on the rocks.
 Ducks and geese swam near by.
-It was a beautiful fall day, the leaves in all their fall glory and calm waters.
-Bliss.
+It was hard to believe we were in the middle of the city.
+We’d been transported to a different world, just by experiencing it in a new way.

 Adventures in Skill Development and Some Helpful Hints